rstofi/arcane_suite/Documentation/Design_and_Philosophy.rst

 Nonetheless, using ``Snakemake`` is still a somewhat *arbitrary* choice that I made based on previous experience and personal preference...

+**M single ID parallelism approach in ``Snakemake``**

+This is somewhat a side-note, but an important one.
+My approach in designing pipelines is to use a single ID for each parallel process.
+While the parallel part could consist of a combination of input parameters, by using a single ID in such parallel steps, this makes the tasks manageable on the ``Snakefile`` level.
+This means that some tasks might need to figure out various parameters based on the ID given.
+This should be no problem, as long as the ID is linked to the appropriate parameters, via lists in the config file.
+The correct setup of the config file is done by ``*_init`` files (see below).
+Therefore, everything *should* be internally consistent for each pipeline.

 Modularity and internal consistency
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~